Fibromyalgia in Children

 Each child may feel symptoms a bit differently.
 Chronic pain is the most common symptom.
 The pain most often affects the muscles and the points where muscles attach to bones.
 These are the tendons.
 The pain also affects ligaments which attach bones to bones.

 Pain may start in one part of the body, such as the neck and shoulders.
 Over time the whole body may be affected.
 The pain ranges from mild to severe.
 It may feel like burning, soreness, stiffness, aching, or gnawing pain.
 There may be sore spots in certain parts of the muscles.
-It may feel similar to arthritis, but it’s not a condition that gets worse.
-And it doesn't damage muscles or bones.
+It may feel similar to arthritis, but it doesn't damage muscles or bones.
 Other common symptoms of fibromyalgia include:

 - Medium to severe tiredness (fatigue)